-The mortgage market, including the market for prime and alt-A loans, has been severely affected by changes in the lending landscape.
+The mortgage market, including the market for prime and Alt-A loans, has been severely affected by changes in the lending landscape and there is no assurance that these conditions have stabilized or that they will not worsen.
 The severity of the liquidity limitation was largely unanticipated by the markets.
-For now and for the foreseeable future, access to mortgages has been substantially limited.
-While the limitation on financing was initially in the sub-prime mortgage market, the liquidity issues have now also affected prime and alt-a non-Agency lending, with mortgage rates remaining much higher and many product types being severely curtailed.
-At the margin, this has an impact on new demand for homes, which will compress the home ownership rates and weigh heavily on future home price performance.
+For now (and for the foreseeable future), access to mortgages has been substantially limited.
+While the limitation on financing was initially in the sub-prime mortgage market, the liquidity issues have now also affected prime and Alt-A non-Agency lending, with mortgage rates remaining much higher than previously available in recent periods and many product types being severely curtailed.
+This has an impact on new demand for homes, which will compress the home ownership rates and weigh heavily on future home price performance.
 There is a strong correlation between home price growth rates and mortgage loan delinquencies.
-The market deterioration has caused us to expect increased losses related to our holdings.
+The market deterioration has caused us to expect increased losses related to our holdings and to sell assets at a loss.

-For the quarter ended March 31, 2008, we had no impairments on RMBS or whole mortgage loans.
-Declines in the market values of our investments may adversely affect periodic reported results and credit availability, which may reduce earnings and, in turn, cash available for distribution to our stockholders.
+For the quarter ended June 30, 2008, we had no impairments on RMBS or whole mortgage loans.
+However, declines in the market values of our investments may adversely affect periodic reported results and credit availability, which may reduce earnings and, in turn, cash available for distribution to our stockholders.

-A substantial portion of our assets are classified for accounting purposes as "available-for-sale."
-Changes in the market values of those assets are directly charged or credited to stockholders' equity.
+A substantial portion of our assets are classified for accounting purposes as "available-for-sale" and carried at fair value.
+Changes in the market values of those assets are directly charged or credited to other comprehensive income.
 As a result, a decline in values may reduce the book value of our assets.
 Moreover, if the decline in value of an available-for-sale security is other than temporary, such decline will reduce earnings.
-For the quarter ended March 31, 2008, we had no impairment charges on our RMBS and whole mortgage loans.

 All of our repurchase agreements and interest rate swaps are subject to bilateral margin calls in the event that the collateral securing our obligations under those facilities exceeds or does not meet our collateralization requirements.
-We analyze the sufficiency of our collateralization daily, and as of March 31, 2008, on a net basis, the fair value of the collateral, including restricted cash, securing our obligations under repurchase agreements and interest rate swaps, exceeded the amount of such obligations by approximately \$202.5 million.
-During the quarter ended March 31, 2008, due to the deterioration in the market value of our assets, we received margin calls under our repurchase agreements, which resulted in our having to amend our liquidity covenants.
-Should we receive additional margin calls, we may not be able to amend the liquidity covenants or obtain other funding.
-If we were unable to post the additional collateral, we would have to sell the assets at a time when we might not otherwise choose to do so.
-A reduction in credit available may reduce our earnings and, in turn, cash available for distribution to stockholders.
+We analyze the sufficiency of our collateralization daily, and as of June 30, 2008, on a net basis, the fair value of the collateral, including restricted cash, securing our obligations under repurchase agreements and interest rate swaps, exceeded the amount of such obligations by approximately \$71.8 million.
+During the six months ended June 30, 2008, due to the deterioration in the market value of our assets, we received margin calls under our repurchase agreements, which resulted in our having to obtain additional funding from third parties, including from Annaly, and take other steps to increase our liquidity.
+Additionally, the disruptions during the six months ended June 30, 2008 resulted in us not being in compliance with the net income covenant in one of our whole loan repurchase agreements and the liquidity covenants in our other whole loan repurchase agreement at a time during which we had no amounts outstanding under those facilities.
+We amended these covenants, and subsequent to June 30, 2008, we terminated those facilities in order to avoid paying non-usage fees.
+If we were unable to post additional collateral, we would have to sell the assets at a time when we might not otherwise choose to do so and such sales may be at a loss.
+A reduction in credit available may reduce our earnings and, in turn, cash available to us for distribution to stockholders.